baaxymilian/SIR_multithread/README.md

 You can also use builder commands provided in .travis.yml file.

-If your system does not have freeglut installed, simply put bin/freeglut.dll file in output file after successful build.
+If your system does not have freeglut installed, simply put bin/freeglut.dll file in output folder after successful build.

 Check your compiler.
 You may need to edit Makefile to change lib folder to lib/x64.